HangWeHong/Trading-App/ReadMe.md

 ## How to use

-For those who are not familliar with github,you might wanna try to watch this [tutorial video](https://www.youtube.com/watch?v=RGOj5yH7evk),and u can make the playback speed x2 so this video will only take about half an hour for you to learn all the git commands and basic knowledge!
+For those who are unfamilliar with github,you might wanna try to watch this [tutorial video](https://www.youtube.com/watch?v=RGOj5yH7evk) ,and u can make the playback speed x2 so this video will only take about half an hour for you to learn all the git commands and basic knowledge!
 Gamabateh!!
-But anyway i will still put some steps that those who are unfamilliar with git can follow.
+But anyway i will still put some steps that those who are still new with git to follow.

 ## Add your files
 Before doing anything ,make sure you downloaded [git](https://www.atlassian.com/git/tutorials/install-git?section=git-for-mac-installer)